Christoph33one/post-plan-travel/README.md

 To investigate further, I added some log statements to track the updated image file in the console.
 This helped confirm that the correct image URL was being returned.
 Next, I examined the handleSubmit function and logged the image to ensure it was being passed correctly.
 I also checked the feedback before and after appending the image in the handleSubmit function, and everything seemed to be in order.

-In the return statement of the component, there is a previewImage value that was updated with the new image when it is added.
-This previewImage is then used in the PUT request URL to update the comment.
+In the return statement form, there is a previewImage value that was updated with the new image when it is added.
+This previewImage is then used in the PUT request URL to update the comment image.

 However, I discovered that the issue lied in the image append update.
-I needed to use the specific field name for the image in the backend comments model, which was comment_image, instead of the previous name.
+I needed to use the specific field name for the image in the backend comments model, which was "comment_image", instead of the previous name "image".
 Once I made this correction and appended the image with the correct value, the image started rendering correctly with the new image.

 Overall, by carefully investigating the backend response, the handling of the image in the front-end code, and ensuring the correct field name was used, I was able to resolve the issue and successfully update the image for user comments.